 With an in-house delivery system, restaurant businesses can hire a trained team of dedicated delivery staff and procure their own fleet of vehicles to deliver food parcels to customers.
 Having a fully-owned delivery system provides enhanced control over the delivery experience, elevates the customer experience, and also boosts your revenue.

-According to research, 76% of consumers revealed that they are likely to place an order directly with their preferred restaurant rather than placing orders via third party food aggregators.
+According to an intricated report on the Restaurant Industry & Market Evolution, restaurant operators said that they received 43 percent of online orders via direct channels.
+Out of the 43 percent who choose direct channels- half of the respondents prefer ordering via WhatsApp or the Mobile number of the restaurant.
 Maintaining your own delivery fleet is also cost-effective than paying massive commissions to aggregator businesses.
 Establishing an in-house delivery fleet is also an attractive option for food services having limited access to third-party delivery service due to their location.

 Let’s look at the multiple benefits of having an in-house delivery system for restaurants.